Medical Guardian vs. Lifeline

 MGMove

-MGMove, a smartwatch alert system, is Medical Guardian’s latest and most high-tech system.
+MGMove, a smartwatch alert system, is Medical Guardian’s most high-tech system.
 Priced at $39.95 per month with a one-time $199.95 equipment fee, MGMove is an excellent choice for active users.
-You can track your steps, send and receive messages, and take your protection with you wherever you go.
-Plus, it looks similar to popular non-medical smartwatches, so it is a very discreet option.
-This watch is unique for the industry, which sets it apart from Lifeline’s more traditional systems.
+We could track our daily steps, send (and receive) messages to loved ones, and take our protection wherever we went.
+Plus, it looks similar to popular nonmedical smartwatches, so it’s a very discreet option.
+The watch sets Medical Guardian apart from Lifeline’s more traditional systems.

 For more details on Medical Guardian’s pricing, review our Medical Guardian pricing page.